Playing Safe During COVID-19

 What Visitors Should Expect

-- Mask covering the nose and mouth are mandatory for all visitors over five years old.
-Visitors not meeting this regulation will be asked to leave.
+- Mask covering the nose and mouth are mandatory for all visitors two years old and up.

 - Strollers, diaper bags, sippy cups, pacifiers and other personal items of this nature will not be permitted in the Museum.
 Please leave these items in the car and plan accordingly.
 Infants may use pacifiers if necessary, however please ensure they are on a clip to prevent them from falling to the ground.